Skip to main content

 • Negative: below 55%.

-The teacher may appeal against the outcome of the appraisal to the pedagogical supervision body (the Head of the REA for most schools).
+The teacher may appeal against the outcome of the appraisal to the pedagogical supervision body.
 An appeal is considered by a panel appointed by this body.
 Each panel consists of representatives of the pedagogical supervision body, the school’s teaching council and parents’ council (one per each), a teacher-methodological adviser or teacher-consultant, and – at the request of the evaluated teacher – a representative of the trade union operating in the school, chosen by the teacher.
 The decision of the pedagogical supervision body is final.

 Consequences of performance appraisal, and use of appraisal outcomes

-As one of the preconditions for the promotion to the grade of appointed teacher, a novice teacher should receive at least a Good grade in the performance appraisal (the other conditions include the required formal qualifications; a positive opinion on the teaching of classes observed; the completion of an induction period, and a positive result in the exam taken before an examination board).
-Similarly, at least a Very Good grade received in the performance appraisal is one of the preconditions for the promotion of an appointed teacher to the chartered teacher grade (the other conditions include the required formal qualifications, a minimum period of work in the school as specified in the legislation, and the approval by a qualifying board).
-For details about promotion, see Chapter 9.2.
+A novice teacher should receive at least a Good grade in the performance appraisal in the final year of the induction period for the promotion to the grade of appointed teacher.
+Similarly, at least a Very Good grade received in the performance appraisal is one of the preconditions for the promotion of an appointed teacher to the chartered teacher grade For details about promotion, see Chapter 9.2.9.

 A Negative grade received in a performance appraisal leads to dismissal (the termination of an employment contract), regardless of whether or not the appraisal is linked to promotion.
 Furthermore, in case a novice teacher received a Negative grade in the performance appraisal in the second year of the induction period, he / she may not be re-employed in the same school until he / she obtains the grade of appointed teacher.
 Such a teacher employed in another school carries out an induction period for the duration specified in the legislation (see Chapter 9.2.3), which does not include the induction period that has already been carried out.
 In case a novice teacher received a Negative grade for performance in the final year of the induction period and is employed in another school, he / she carries out an additional induction programme.